Rail Safety & Resources

 • Never go on the track – you may get squashed.
 Trains are much quieter now and travel fast.
 A train is heavy so cannot stop quickly as the force keeps them moving.
 Trains can come from either direction at any time.

-Network Rail offers a range of age targeted films, interactive games and classroom activities, that teaches pupils to be aware of risky behaviour and develop hazard-spotting skills.
+Switched On is a new rail safety programme for 3-16 year olds that encourages young people to stay Switched On around the railway.
+On the website you will find a wide range of age targeted films, interactive games and classroom activities, Switched On teaches pupils to be aware of risky behaviour and develop hazard-spotting skills.

 Arlo’s Adventures